watson-developer-cloud/swift-sdk/Quickstart.md

 <img src="./images/NewGroup.png" width="300">

-6) Select all the .framework files in the carthage/build/ios/ directory except for **Nimble**.
+6) Select all the .framework (Alamofire, AlamofireObjectMapper, HTTPStatusCodes, ObjectMapper, Starscream, XCGLogger) files in the carthage/build/ios/ directory except for **Nimble**.
 Drag-and-drop those files from Finder into the new "Frameworks" group inside of your project in XCode.
 When the dialog appears, **make sure** you deselect the option to copy items.
 This will create a reference to those Framework files without copying them.

 <img src="./images/frameworksInGroup.png" width="300">